deivanayakis/GREEDY-TECHNIQUE/README.md

 # GREEDY-TECHNIQUE
-Greedy techinque problem solved in C
+Container loading problem, Kruskal and Huffman code generation using Greedy techniquesproblem solved in C